Venous leak and ED explained; symptoms, causes, treatments

 What is CVOD?

-CVOD is corporoveno-occlusive dysfunction.
-This is yet another medical term for venous leak.
-The term is similar to veno-occlusive dysfunction, and simply adds the "corporo" prefix to indicate that the dysfunction relates to the corporal vessels of the penis.
-The corporal vessels are the three spongy parts of the penis that fill with blood during an erection.
+CVOD stands for corporoveno-occlusive dysfunction, an additional medical term synonymous with venous leak.
+This term closely mirrors veno-occlusive dysfunction, with the prefix "corporo" added to specify that the dysfunction pertains to the corporal vessels of the penis.
+These corporal vessels, consisting of three spongy segments of the penile shaft, are the regions that engorge with blood during an erection.

 How common is venous leak?

-One study found that the average age of patients with venogenic erectile dysfunction (venous leak) was found to be significantly lower (51 years) than that of patients with arteriogenic erectile dysfunction (insufficient blood inflow) (59 years)
+In one significant study, it was discerned that the average age of patients with venogenic erectile dysfunction (venous leak) was considerably lower, at 51 years, in contrast to patients with arteriogenic erectile dysfunction (insufficient blood inflow), who averaged at 59 years.

 Is the blood actually leaking out?

-Drugs and injections activate blood inflow.
-Think of drugs and injections as pumping more air into the tire.
-If there's only a slow leak, then more pumping will keep the tire inflated.
-However as the leak gets worse, the tire goes soft or flat, even with a lot of pumping.
+Drugs and injections primarily work by stimulating blood inflow.
+Think of these therapies as the equivalent of pumping more air into a tire.
+If there's just a slow leak, the additional pumping may suffice to keep the tire inflated.
+However, as the leak intensifies, the tire may still deflate, regardless of the consistent pumping.

-Pumps draw blood into the penis with vacuum.
-By creating a vacuum around the penis, the normal blood pressure in the body becomes greater than the blood pressure in the penis, so blood flows into the region of less pressure.
-As long as the vacuum pump remains in place, the erection is maintained due to the pressure differential.
+Pumps function by creating a vacuum around the penis, which draws blood into it.
+The vacuum causes the blood pressure in the body to be greater than that inside the penis, thereby driving blood towards the area of lower pressure.
+As long as the vacuum pump remains engaged, the erection is sustained due to this pressure differential.

 Diagnosing venous leak

-How do I know if I have venous leak?
+How do I know if I have venous leak - diagnostic tests and self-diagnosis

 Can you feel venous leak?